oKempi/oKempi/README.md

 <!--<a href="https://app.daily.dev/okempi"><img src="https://api.daily.dev/devcards/7c075a5271484af3af4882ede9211bfa.png?r=9sk" width="400" alt="Jakub Kvapil's Dev Card"/></a>-->
 ## 🧭 What to do?
 You can:
 - check out one of my repositories
-- leave suggestions for my solutions
+- leave your thoughts regarding my solutions
-- or just get in touch with me :D
+- or all of the above ⬆️ ;)

 <br>
 <img src="https://github-readme-stats.vercel.app/api/top-langs?username=oKempi&show_icons=true&theme=tokyonight&layout=compact">